 Our Milling Process

 At Dueling Maples, we thoroughly enjoy being able to uncover the natural beauty within each hardwood log.
-We have developed relationships with nearby arborists and tree services that allow our business receive local tree logs.
-Each tree milled in our yard was brought down by a tree service due to issues such as potential hazard, storm damage, disease, death or new construction.
+We have developed relationships with nearby arborists and tree services that allow our business receive local logs.
+Each one milled in our yard was brought down by a tree service due to issues such as potential hazard, storm damage, disease, death or new construction.
 Dueling Maples does not pay for local trees to be harvested specifically for our use.
 We understand and value the role trees play in a balanced environment.
 We believe we have a responsibility to be responsible stewards of our local resources.

-Our logs are milled using a 36″ Wood Mizer LT15 Wide bandsaw mill or 60″ Lucas Mill dedicated slabbing sawmill.
+Our logs are milled using a 36″ Wood Mizer LT15 Wide bandsaw mill or a 60″ Lucas Mill dedicated slabbing sawmill.
 Built in the USA, the LT15 Wide portable sawmill features the widest in-class cutting capacity for sawing 36″ diameter logs into 35-1/2″ wide boards up to 16′ in length.
 The Lucas Mill dedicated slabber creates large, natural edges slabs from logs, stumps, burls and root balls with accurate results.
 Dedicated slabbers use specially designed ripping chainsaw chain to cut smooth and accurately through the largest and toughest of woods.
 With this mill, we are able to cut logs up to 18′ in length, 60″ in width and 19″ in thickness.

 Our Drying Process

-After milling is completed, all lumber and slabs are meticulously stacked and stickered for air-drying.
-Milled wood typically spends 9-18 months air drying before we move it to our Nyle L200M kiln for a 3-4 week final drying and heat treatment cycle.
+After milling is completed, all slabs are meticulously stacked and stickered for air-drying.
+Milled wood typically spends 12-18 months air drying before we move it to our Nyle L200M kiln for a 3-4 week final drying and heat treatment cycle.
 To ensure proper drying, we monitor our slabs regularly.
-Wood is perfectly dried when a single-digit moisture content is achieved; ideally between 6-8% moisture content.
-Our wood and live edge slabs are then ready to be crafted by or for our clients.
+Wood is properly dried when a single-digit moisture content is achieved; ideally between 6-8% moisture content.
+Our wood and live edge slabs are then ready to be crafted by our clients.